AlexMcClay/Forgotten_Realms_Calender_app/README.md

 ## Credits

 Original 2005 Calendar Tool © Wizards of the Coast, Inc., a subsidiary of Hasbro, Inc.
-Modern implementation by [Your Name]
+Modern implementation by Alex McClay

 ## License